Gun found in JCPS student's backpack at elementary school

 LOUISVILLE, Ky. — A Jefferson County Public Schools (JCPS) student is being disciplined after officials found a gun in their backpack on Thursday.

-In a letter sent to parents, Whitley Young Elementary School Principal Erica Lawson said they received a report that a student might have a weapon with them at school.
+In a letter sent to parents, Whitney Young Elementary School Principal Erica Lawson said they received a report that a student might have a weapon with them at school.

 Lawson said school officials quickly determined a student had a gun in their backpack; however, the gun was "never used in a threatening manner" at the school.